mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 A message's identity is composed of its schema, together with its temporal scope, metadata, parameter values, and indirect export properties.
 Concretely, the full content of the `registry`, `when`, `parameters`, `metadata`, `results`, and `export` sections taken together comprise the message's identity.

-One convenience feature complicates this somewhat: when the temporal scope is not absolute, multiple specifications may have the same literal temporal scope but refer to different measurements.
-In this case, the current time at the client or component when a message is invoked must be taken as part of the message's identity as well.
+One convenience feature complicates this somewhat: when the temporal scope is not absolute, multiple Specifications may have the same literal temporal scope but refer to different measurements.
+In this case, the current time at the Client or Component when a message is invoked must be taken as part of the message's identity as well.
 Implementations may use hashes over the values of the message's identity sections to uniquely identify messages; e.g. to generate message tokens.

 ## Designing Measurement and Repository Schemas

-As noted, the key to integrating a measurement tool into an mPlane infrastructure is properly defining the schemas for the measurements and queries it performs, then defining those schemas in terms of mPlane capabilities.
-Specifications and results follow naturally from capabilities, and the mPlane SDK allows Python methods to be bound to capabilities in order to execute them.
+As noted, the key to integrating a measurement tool into an mPlane infrastructure is properly defining the schemas for the measurements and queries it performs, then defining those schemas in terms of mPlane Capabilities.
+Specifications and Results follow naturally from Capabilities, and the mPlane SDK allows Python methods to be bound to Capabilities in order to execute them.
 A schema should be defined such that the set of parameters, the set of result columns, and the verb together naturally and uniquely define the measurement or the query being performed.
 For simple metrics, this is achieved by encoding the entire meaning of the  metric in its name.
 For example, `delay.twoway.icmp.us` as a result column together with `source.ip4` and `destination.ip4` as parameters uniquely defines a single ping measurement, measured via ICMP, expressed in microseconds.

 Aggregate measurements are defined by returning metrics with aggregations: `delay.twoway.icmp.min.us`, `delay.twoway.icmp.max.us`, `delay.twoway.icmp.mean.us`, and `delay.twoway.icmp.count.us` as result columns represent aggregate ping measurements with multiple samples.

-Note that mPlane results may contain multiple rows.
-In this case, the parameter values in the result, taken from the specification, apply to all rows.
+Note that mPlane Results may contain multiple rows.
+In this case, the parameter values in the Result, taken from the Specification, apply to all rows.
 In this case, the rows are generally differentiated by the values in one or more result columns; for example, the `time` element can be used to represent time series, or the `hops.ip` different elements along a path between source and destination, as in a traceroute measurement.

 For measurements taken instantaneously, the verb `measure` should be used; for direct queries from repositories, the verb `query` should be used.
 Other actions that cannot be differentiated by schema alone should be differentiated by a custom verb.

 When integrating a repository into an mPlane infrastructure, only a subset of the queries the repository can perform will generally be exposed via the mPlane interface.
-Consider a generic repository which provides an SQL interface for querying data; wrapping the entire set of possible queries in specific capabilities would be impossible, while providing direct access to the underlying SQL (for instance, by creating a custom registry with a `query.sql` string element to be used as a parameter) would make it impossible to differentiate capabilities by schema (thereby making the interoperability benefits of mPlane integration pointless).
-Instead, specific queries to be used by clients in concert with capabilities provided by other components are each wrapped within a separate capability, analogous to stored procedure programming in many database engines.
-Of course, clients which do speak the precise dialect of SQL necessary can integrate directly with the repository separate from the capabilities provided over mPlane.
+Consider a generic repository which provides an SQL interface for querying data; wrapping the entire set of possible queries in specific Capabilities would be impossible, while providing direct access to the underlying SQL (for instance, by creating a custom registry with a `query.sql` string element to be used as a parameter) would make it impossible to differentiate Capabilities by schema (thereby making the interoperability benefits of mPlane integration pointless).
+Instead, specific queries to be used by Clients in concert with Capabilities provided by other Components are each wrapped within a separate Capability, analogous to stored procedure programming in many database engines.
+Of course, Clients which do speak the precise dialect of SQL necessary can integrate directly with the repository separate from the Capabilities provided over mPlane.

 # Representations and Session Protocols